ZahraYdl/Master-Thesis/README.md

 # MSc_Thesis
-This repository includes some files from my master thesis project and will be updated in future.< br / >
+This repository includes some files from my master thesis project and will be updated in future.<br/>
 Title: Reinforcement Learning Based Formation Control for Unmanned Surface Sailing Multi-Agent Systems
 Author: Zahra Yadollahi
 Supervisor: Dr. Amin Torabi Jahromi